ng-web-apis/audio/README.md

 [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) with Angular 7+.
 It is a complete conversion to declarative Angular directives, if you find any inconsistencies or errors, please [file an issue](https://github.com/ng-web-apis/audio/issues).
-Watch out for 💡 emoji in this README for addition features and special use cases.
+Watch out for 💡 emoji in this README for additional features and special use cases.

 ## How to use